-Work together with journalists and designers to run workshops with students to develop posters on the SDGs.
+Run workshops with students to develop posters on the SDGs.
 One poster per SDG.
 The posters could portrait facts, explain what each SDG is or how they are relevant for students and staff.
-Then run a campaign where the posters are hung up in different parts of the university, including hallways, classrooms and entrance halls.
-Once the posters are up, run a competition in which students can win a cool prize if they manage to take a photo of themselves in front of all the 17 posters and share with you why they find the SDGs important.
+Then run a campaign where the posters are hung up in hallways, classrooms or entrance halls.
+Once the posters are up, run a competition in which students can win a cool prize, if they manage to take a photo of themselves in front of all the 17 posters and share with you why they find the SDGs important.

 3. SDG Theme Months

-Conduct a survey among students, staff and faculty about which goal they find most important for your institution to take action on.
-From the results, pick the highest ranked goals and organise a programme over one semester: Each month, there will be a different talk, video screenings, excursions, panel discussion or workshop on one of the SDGs that was identified in the survey.
+Ask students, staff and academics which SDG they find most important.
+From the results, pick the highest ranked goals and organise an engagement programme over one semester: Each month, there will be a different talk, video screenings, excursions, panel discussion or workshop on one of the SDGs that was identified in the survey.

 4. Art Exhibition

 Engage local artists to work together with the students on several afternoons to produce pieces of art, including photographs, paintings or sculptures, that symbolise one of the 17 SDGs.
-Then, organise a big art exhibition where the art work is shown to students, staff and faculty and where the audience learns more about how the art relates to the SDGs.
+Then, organise a big art exhibition where the art work is shown and where the audience learns more about how the art relates to the SDGs.
 Make sure to take lots of photos to promote the art work also via social media.

 5. Portrait alumni that take initiative on the SDGs

-Showcase 17 alumni from your institution that take actions on different SDGs.
-Those can be alumni who published a research study on poverty reduction as part of their PhD, set-up a renewable energy company, or now work for an NGO on clean water in Africa.
+Showcase 17 alumni from your university that are each working on one of the different SDGs.
+Those can be alumni who published a research study on poverty reduction, set-up a renewable energy company, or work for an NGO on clean water.
 Portraying alumni can inspire students to follow careers to work towards the SDGs.

 Text by Felix Spira.
 Thanks to Kat for sending this question.